General Scholarship Information and Additional Resources

 - Check your with your insurance agency, your bank, local clubs or organization

 - File a Free Application for Federal Student Aid (FAFSA).
-All students, regardless of their financial need, should file a FAFSA by March 2 of each year (or the Cal Grant deadline).
+All students, regardless of their financial need, should file a FAFSA.
 FAFSA applications are often used by College of the Redwoods to help identify potential scholarship applicants.
-A FAFSA may be filed by completing a paper application or an online application at http://www.fafsa.ed.gov
+A FAFSA can be filed online at http://www.fafsa.ed.gov

 - Contact high school counselors and scholarship foundations particular to your high school area.

 The Scholarship Office commonly uses to make scholarship selections (one or more):